 CPD Requirements for South Australian Lawyers

-South Australian practitioners can earn 1 CPD unit per hour and up to 5 CPD units each year by completing LawCPD’s online CPD courses.
+South Australian barristers and solicitors can earn 1 CPD unit per hour and up to 5 CPD units each year by completing LawCPD’s online CPD courses.

 The SA Law Society introduced a mandatory continuing legal education scheme for SA practitioners which commenced on 1 April 2011.
 Complying with the requirements of the MCPD scheme is a mandatory condition for the renewal of a practicing certificate pursuant to section 14C of the Legal Practitioners Act 1981.